 As the number of syllables also works to exclude [i] we might wonder if this is related.
 Because [i] mostly occurs at the end of a word, and the number of syllables can affect certain linguistic characteristics of a word (such as prosody), [i] could be a marker for those characteristics.
 Were [e] the marker for a similar or related prosodic process, or a sound thus affected, the occurrence of both in a word would then naturally be less likely.

-One last thing to mention is this: of the one thousand most common words 12% contain [i], of one thousand words with a single token then same figure is over 19%.
+One last thing to mention is this: of the one thousand most common words 12% contain [i]; of one thousand words with only single token (the least common words) then same figure is over 19%.
 That is, common words are less likely to contain [i] than rare words.
 Conversely, [e] occurs less in rare words than in common words.
 Word with both [e] and [i] are still considerably less common that would be expected otherwise.